inpatient/OUTPATIENT US clinical Experience

 The activities above will mostly take place in the outpatient setting.
 As a result of hospital policies, inpatient activities will be more observational.

 Please note that although this experience largely takes place in the outpatient setting, there is an inpatient component as well.
-You may have the opportunity to accompany the preceptor to the newborn nursery for rounds in the hospital, as well as to Grand Rounds at the Texas Children's Hospital.
+Students rotating in her practice will also accompany her for newborn nursery rounds at a local hospital.

 You will receive regular feedback on your performance.